 Dressing Amounts – The precise amount of dressing you’ll need may vary depending on if you’re tossing the whole salad together (in which case, you probably won’t need quite all the dressing) or allowing people to drizzle on their own dressing as they serve themselves (in which case, I find that people tend to use a bit more).

-Picking Perfect Apples – I definitely think Honeycrisp apples (or other similar varieties) are the way to go for this salad.
+Picking Perfect Apples – I definitely think Honeycrisp apples (or other similar varieties) are the way to go for this salad (and for salads like our Pecan Chicken Salad with Apples and our Ultimate Turkey Salad, too!).
 You want an apple that’s refreshingly crisp yet very juicy, and that’s also a lovely combination of both sweet and tart.

 Ahhhh … even with a recipe this ridiculously simple, it’s always so great to get ahead of the game!
 You know I love make-ahead steps!